 It’s time to make a list of local moving companies near you that you want to investigate and possibly contact for a free moving estimate.

 Step 2.
 Get your list of moving companies and again we’re going to go to Google to begin our search.
-Take the number 1 company on your list and type their name in the Google search bar.
+Take the number 1 mover on your list and type their name in the Google search bar.
 Our Example “Dearman Moving & Storage Company”

 Google will return a page that looks similar to the one below.